-- 1. The boundary of Blackpool Airport Enterprise Zone (EZ) is identified on the Policies Map. - 2.
-The Council supports the sustainable development of the EZ to create more businesses and jobs and attract international investment with positive benefits for the sub-regional economy and increasing the contribution to national growth.
+- 1. That part of the boundary of Blackpool Airport Enterprise Zone (EZ) which lies within Blackpool Borough is identified on the Policies Map. - The Council supports the sustainable development of the EZ to create more businesses and jobs and attract international investment with positive benefits for the sub-regional economy and increasing the contribution to national growth.
 In supporting development at the EZ, the viable long term operation of Blackpool Airport must be maintained. - 3.
-The following uses at the EZ will be supported: - a.
+The overall delivery of the EZ is guided by a masterplan, informed by local plan policy and establishing the development and design framework for the site determining the appropriate mix, quantum and location of development including landscaping, green infrastructure and biodiversity net gain to deliver the objectives of the EZ. - 4.
+Guided by the Masterplan, the following uses at the EZ will be supported: - a.
 Target sectors comprising energy industry, advanced manufacturing and engineering, aviation and aerospace, food and drink manufacture and the digital and creative sector; - b.
-Outside the target sectors other B2,B8 and E(g) uses will be considered where this promotes job creation and industry diversification provided it does not compromise the development of the target sectors; - c. in the south east quadrant supporting facilities and services, excluding hot food takeaway uses (sui generis), to serve the EZ business community in this location limited to: - i. convenience store no greater than 275m gross; - ii. café or sandwich shop no greater than 275m gross; - iii. children's day nursery; - d. the relocation and enhancement of the existing playing pitches and associated new changing facilities. - e.
-Enabling housing development at site allocation HSA1.13 identified on the Policies Map. - 4.
-The overall delivery of the EZ is guided by an agreed Blackpool Airport Enterprise Zone Masterplan.
-In line with local plan policy, the Masterplan will establish the development and design framework for the site and determine the appropriate mix, quantum and location of development to deliver the objectives of the Enterprise Zone;
+Outside the target sectors other B2,B8 and E(g) uses will be considered where this promotes job creation and industry diversification provided it does not compromise the development of the target sectors; - 5.
+In the south east quadrant supporting facilities and services, excluding hot food takeaway uses (sui generis), to serve the EZ business community in this location limited to: - i. convenience store no greater than 275m gross; - ii. café or sandwich shop no greater than 275m gross; - iii. children's day nursery;